HariniAru/cs128finalproject/README.md

 There will be some bats on some nodes.
 If the player meets a bat, a bat can take the player to a random node (may take the player to a node with a trap, or take the player to a node with some coins).

-**Navigatable Maze (Maze Runner)**
+**Navigable Maze (Maze Runner)**
 If the player selects the 'Maze Runner' option, the player will be instructed on how to play the game and then be prompted to press 'b' to begin the game.
 The game itself basically allows the player to move through a maze using arrow keys.
 The goal is to exit the large maze, by reaching any of the four borders.

-The maze layout is generated randomly (we implemented a randomizer maze algorithm using a modified Prim's algorithm common in maze generation) so that each time the player clicks on the Navigatable Maze option, they get to explore a different maze generated instantly.
+The maze layout is generated randomly (we implemented a randomizer maze algorithm using a modified Prim's algorithm common in maze generation) so that each time the player clicks on the Navigable Maze option, they get to explore a different maze generated instantly.
 Here is an example maze layout (very simple, larger in the real game):

 |+++++++##++++++##+|